 - Mid-May to early June – assessment period 2

 Most teaching takes place during the day, Tuesdays to Thursdays, but may vary later on in the year due to placement requirements.
 You may occasionally need to go to University and course events in the evenings and at weekends.

 - oral or portfolio evidence

 - A 2:1 honours degree in a relevant subject or a degree in an associated discipline.
-You'll be considered on an individual basis if you have a lower classification (2:2), considering relevant experience and academic achievement.
+Applicants with a lower classification (2:2) will be considered on an individual basis, considering relevant experience and academic achievement.

-- You must have relevant work experience: more than 3 months in voluntary or paid employment in a health, education or social care environment.
+- Applicants must also have relevant work experience, more than 3 months in voluntary or paid employment in a health, education or social care environment.

 - All shortlisted applicants are subject to interview.

 - All offers are subject to Enhanced Disclosure and Barring Service (DBS) clearance and Occupational Health clearance.